Florida Homeowners Insurance Crisis Explained (2026)

 3. Bundle Policies

-Most carriers offer 5-15% multi-policy discounts when you bundle homeowners and auto insurance.
-Some also discount for adding an umbrella policy.
+Most carriers extend 5-15% multi-policy discounts when you combine homeowners and auto.
+Some tack on additional savings for umbrella liability policies.
+Low-effort win.

 4. Shop Annually